Preventing money laundering and terrorist financing

 The Financial Action Task Force (FATF) is an inter-governmental body operating under the Organisation for Economic Co-operation and Development OECD with the objective of combating money laundering, terrorist financing, and financing of proliferation of weapons of mass destruction.
 The group develops and issues recommendations and follows their implementation in the member states with annual inquiries and periodic country evaluations.

 Finland has been a member of the FATF since 1991.
-The FATF has issued 40 recommendations concerning the prevention of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, which the member countries of the FATF are politically committed to observe.
+The FATF has issued 40 recommendations concerning the prevention of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, which the member countries of the FATF are politically committed to implement.
 The recommendations were last revised completely in 2012 and individual specifications have been made to them even after that.

 The FATF Plenary meets three times a year.